What can you tell about Midnight Tea?

 What are your drawing tools?

-Pencils, pens, inks, papers, hands, fingers, watercolors, acrylics, brushes, toothbrushes, lightbox, MacBook Pro with Photoshop and other graphic software and every other possible and impossible tool I can put my hands on...
+Pencils, pens, inks, papers, hands, fingers, watercolors, acrylics, brushes, toothbrushes, lightbox, my computer with various graphic software, and every other possible and impossible tool I can put my hands on...

 What are your likes?

 The Moon, the Stars, the Sea and the Night

 Akira by Katsuiro Otomo, The Nightmare Before Christmas by Tim Burton, Persepolis by Marjane Satrapi and Vincent Paronnaud, nearly all movies by the Studio Ghibli and a lot more...